If you are a patient or a family member:

 We welcome referrals from healthcare professionals.
-In the first instance, please download and fill in our referral form and send it to the hospice (instructions and contact details are on the form).
+In the first instance, please download and fill in our referral form and email it to the hospice (instructions and contact details are on the form).

 This form includes lots of useful information and may provide answers to some of the questions you may have.

-Admission Requests are reviewed by hospice staff at 9:00am and 2:00pm each day.
+Admission Requests are reviewed by hospice staff at approximately 10:00am and 2:00pm each day.
 You will be contacted after that meeting so we can share the outcome with you.